baltpeter/benjamin-altpeter.de/content/post/static-file-cdn-s3-cloudfront.md

 ### Configuring CORS

-If you want to be able to include certain files (like fonts, for example) in websites on different domains then your CDN domain, you need to configure [Cross-origin resource sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS).
+If you want to be able to include certain files (like fonts, for example) in websites on different domains than your CDN domain, you need to configure [Cross-origin resource sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS).

 {{< img src="/img/static-file-cdn-s3-cloudfront/cors-policy.png" caption="Our CORS policy" >}}